Working with Objects

 Too complex objects are marked with the warning sign in the Project Tree when:

-- The Automatic check box is off, and the level of detail is higher than recommended.
+- The Automatic switch is off, and the level of detail is higher than recommended.

 Rotating an Object